 I have not yet submitted my application to study with the University of Buckingham, should I?

 Yes.
 We are continuing to process applications and send out offers as normal.
+We are accepting applications now for our September or January intake.
 You can apply to us directly via our online portal.

-Should I apply if am not currently able to travel?
+Should I apply if I am not currently able to travel?

 Can I still visit the campus?